tiuphun/gr2/README.md

-# Graduation Research 2 - Android Malware Analysis
+# [IT5024E] Graduation Research 2 - Android Malware Analysis
+Nguyen Tieu Phuong
+Student ID: 20210692

 This repository contains the results and research work done as part of the Graduation Research 2 project at Hanoi University of Science and Technology.
 The project focuses on Android malware analysis, specifically static analysis of Android APK files using various tools and techniques.